srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_04-connect-iot-device-to-azure.md

     }
     ```

     Notice that the declaration for the **SendDeviceToCloudMessagesAsync** method includes the keyword `async`.
-This specifies that the methods contains asynchronous code that uses the `await` keyword and instructs the compiler to handle the callback plumbing for us.
+This specifies that the method contains asynchronous code that uses the `await` keyword and instructs the compiler to handle the callback plumbing for you.

-    > **Information**: You can learn more about `async`, `await` and asynchronous programming in C# [here](https://docs.microsoft.com/en-us/dotnet/csharp/async).
+1. Take a minute to review the code (and code comments) that you just entered.

     This method implements a typical message loop: